Russian coal exports hit fresh highs after EU shipping sanctions were softened

 Kpler calculated the increase based on shipments of coking and thermal coal from ports, as well as broker reports and its analytics network.
 The estimates don’t include Russia’s coal exports by rail, which are also significant.

 The European ban on the import of Russian coal remains in place, forcing European power companies to import coal from as far away as Australia, another major coal producer.
 But European shipping companies have been allowed to ship coal to third countries since September.
-Sales of coal have soared during the energy crisis as countries seek cheaper alternative fuels to the volatile and increasingly expensive gas and LNG.
+Sales of coal have soared during the energy crisis as countries seek cheaper alternative fuels to volatile and increasingly expensive gas and LNG.